hajdumozes/exam-tic-tac-toe/notes.md

 ✅ case 2: play rounds should switch player

-case 3: upon player picks a space, the rounds should be given to the other player
+case 3: play round should invoke player's pick a cell effect

 case 4: round switch should print the board after 2 second